socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 ### Motivation (Addressed Information Need)
 A context map visualizes the relationships between Bounded Contexts in [Strategic DDD](../activities/DPR-StrategicDDD.md).
 Several types of such relationships have been described as patterns; Bounded Contexts abstract from functional feature sets, existing or future application, systems, and teams.

-See activity description for [Strategic DDD](../activities/DPR-StrategicDDD.md) for more context information.

 ### Usage (Produced and Consumed When)

 The different types of map correspond to the following activities: